To develop full, proportional shoulders, you have to make rear delt exercises a priority.

 3. Straighten your back and raise your hips until your back is roughly parallel to the floor.

-4. Initiate the movement by driving through your legs, then, using the momentum generated by your lower body, pull the barbell to your upper body, touching it anywhere between your lower chest and belly button.
+4. Driving through your legs, then, using the momentum generated by your lower body, pull the barbell to your upper body, touching it anywhere between your lower chest and belly button.

 2. One-Arm Dumbbell Row

-The one-arm dumbbell row is one of the best rear delt exercises with dumbbells because it trains each side of your body independently.
-This allows you to lift more weight per side than what would be possible during a barbell row, which is generally better for muscle growth.
+The one-arm dumbbell row is one of the best rear delt exercises with dumbbells because it trains each side of your body independently, helping you find and fix muscle imbalances.

 How to: